 English and mathematics are very important subjects and will equip you with key skills that will help you to achieve your best in your a-level studies and progression towards your future career.
 In order to study a-level further mathematics, you will need to have achieved GCSE mathematics at a minimum of grade 7.

-You are not required to be on campus when you do not have a timetabled lesson, although we would strongly recommend that you are.
-Making effective use of our learning facilities and resources during such study periods will ensure that you keep on top of your work and make significant progress in your studies, as well as developing important time-management, organisation and independent-study skills.
+Although you are not required to be on campus when you do not have a timetabled lesson, we strongly recommend making effective use of our learning facilities and resources during these periods to stay on top of your work.

 Modules in this subject include: